smart-home-network-security/firewall-blocklist/README.md

 Profile-based, multi-layer, block-list Smart Home firewall, based on NFTables & NFQueue.
-Minimal version of [smart-home-firewall](https://github.com/smart-home-network-security/smart-home-firewall), changed from an allow-list firewall to a deny-list one.
+Minimal version of [smart-home-firewall](https://github.com/smart-home-network-security/smart-home-firewall), changed from an allow-list firewall to a block-list one.

 ## Local compilation